How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 When I’m asked how to hit a 5-iron with more authority during a lesson, I always tell my students to show me their stance.

-Nine times out of ten, if they are struggling with this club, it has to do with what they establish before ever swinging the long iron.
+Nine times out of ten, if they are struggling with this club, it has to do with what they establish before ever swinging the long iron, particularly their address position.

 Feet